-A challenge all small businesses will face in 2019 is keeping a fully staffed team.
+A challenge all small businesses will face in 2019 is fighting high employee turnover.
 The average person in the workforce can have up to 20 jobs throughout their career, according to a study by the Educational Advisory Board.
 The Balance reports that 87 of workers had an average length of employment of fewer than five years, which is a significant drop from earlier years.

 High employee turnover is bad news for the modern office.
 Time and money are needed for proper training.
 Additionally, your team loses those skills when someone quits.

 As a leader and boss, it's your job to make your company as appealing as possible to job seekers.
 You also need to work to make sure your current team stays happy and committed to your business.
 After all, employees who are engaged and like their company are 25 times less likely to move to a different job.

 So, how do you do it?
 Here's our guide on attracting and keeping a quality team.